jonathanyeong/personal-website-2020/src/posts/my-first-3-months-with-elixir.md

 ![Yes, I've only done the easy exercises](https://res.cloudinary.com/jonathan-yeong/image/upload/v1601920560/personal-blog/Screen_Shot_2020-10-05_at_10.55.38_AM_z9s5vy.png "Exercism Elixir track")

-_Yup, I've only done the easy exercises_ 😂
+_Exercism Elixir track - Yup, I've only done the easy exercises_ 😂

 From challenges, I started building Elixir applications.
 Well, just one application, a URL shortener.
 This project taught me about tracking state with GenServer, how to start a webserver, and how to build a router.
 Another idea that comes to mind for a side project is a CSV parser that will store transformed data into a database.
 Hopefully, this will teach me about reading a file and how to use Ecto.
 Ultimately, everyone learns differently.
 And I encourage you to experiment and see what works for you.